Bartloc/daily-coding-problem-python/README.md

 For example, given the array [5, 1, 3, 5, 2, 3, 4, 1], return 5 as the longest subarray of distinct elements is [5, 2, 3, 4, 1].

+#### Problem 198
+This problem was asked by Google.

+Given a set of distinct positive integers, find the largest subset such that every pair of elements in the subset (i, j) satisfies either i % j = 0 or j % i = 0.

+For example, given the set [3, 5, 10, 20, 21], you should return [5, 10, 20].
+Given [1, 3, 6, 24], return [1, 3, 6, 24].

 #### Problem 199

 This problem was asked by Facebook.